Tk-rotich/Sudoku/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to Graham Campbell at graham@alt-three.com.
+If you discover a security vulnerability within this package, please send an e-mail to Titus at titus@rotich.co.ke.
 All security vulnerabilities will be promptly addressed.

 ## License